-This course is designed to provide students foundations identified with math mathematical understandings used in everyday life and future math studies.
-Mathematics 9 consists of 5 strands of study.
-1) Number: rational numbers, order of operations and square roots, and exponent laws, 2) Patterns and Relations: solving multi-step one variable linear equations and graphing two variable linear equations, extrapolation and interpolation, basic polynomial operations, 3) Shape and Space: scale diagrams and spatial proportional reasoning, 4) Statistics and Probability: use of statistical language, collect and analyze data, and probability.
-5) Financial Literacy.
+This course is designed to elaborate on the foundational skills learned in Math 8.
+Mathematics 9 consists of five areas of study.

+- Number: rational numbers, order of operations and square roots, and exponent laws. - Patterns and Relations: solving multi-step one variable linear equations and graphing two variable linear equations, extrapolation and interpolation, basic polynomial operations. - 3) Shape and Space: scale diagrams and spatial proportional reasoning. - Statistics and Probability: use of statistical language, collect and analyze data, and probability. - 5) Financial Literacy.